 If you’re looking for a unique cultural experience, you should visit the Golden Dragon Museum in Bendigo, VIC, Australia.
 Located at 1/11 Bridge St, Bendigo VIC 3550, Australia.
+It is at around a distance of 1.8 km from Integrated Smiles Bendigo.
 The museum is home to an incredible collection of Chinese artifacts, many of which were donated by a collector in his will.
 There’s also a huge dragon that curls around the entire room!
-The museum also includes details on the Chinese community in Bendigo, including how the Chinese were sent to the region by the Emperor to seek out gold.

 The Golden Dragon Museum is an impressive cultural complex that features a tearoom and gift shop, as well as exhibitions about Chinese history and culture.
 Visitors can even visit the nearby Chinese temple.
 The museum also features three life-sized Bendigo dragons, including the oldest dragon, which is over 100 years old.
 The museum tells the story of the Chinese community in Bendigo and is a great place to learn about its history.